 Zoghbi began her career as a clinician before diving into research to understand the causes of some of the conditions she saw affecting her patients.
 Through a longstanding collaboration with Harry Orr, PhD, at the University of Minnesota, Zoghbi discovered that a lengthening of the ATXN1 gene causes spinocerebellar ataxia 1, a progressive disorder characterized by issues with balance and movement.

 In a different line of work, Zoghbi was pursuing the genetic basis of Rett syndrome, a rare and sporadic neurological and developmental disorder that affects the way the brain functions after birth, causing a progressive loss of motor skills and language, primarily in female patients.
 In 1999, her research team identified mutations in methyl-CpG-binding protein 2 gene, known as MECP2, as the root cause for Rett syndrome.
 Further work showed that the brain is sensitive to changes in the levels of MECP2 expression and that duplication of the gene can cause other neurological issues.

-Zoghbi will accept the prize March 15, 2023, as part of the day-long Ralph L. Brinster Symposium.
-The symposium will feature several eminent speakers from across the biomedical sciences, including Janet Rossant, PhD, of the University of Toronto, Lynne Maquat, PhD, of the University of Rochester, Karl Deisseroth, MD, PhD, of Stanford University, and Lorenz Studer, MD, of Memorial-Sloan Kettering.
+Zoghbi accepted the prize on March 15, 2023, as part of the day-long Ralph L. Brinster Symposium.
+The symposium featured several eminent speakers from across the biomedical sciences, including Janet Rossant, PhD, of the University of Toronto, Lynne Maquat, PhD, of the University of Rochester, Karl Deisseroth, MD, PhD, of Stanford University, and Lorenz Studer, MD, of Memorial-Sloan Kettering.

 2022- C. David Allis, Ph.D.
 (Rockefeller University)